Should I take nutritional supplements while intermittent fasting?

 Yes, I recommend that you take a nutritional supplement.

-You might wonder why I say that if you have followed my story and the Fresh Bites Daily website for any period of time because I really rely on whole foods for my nutrition.
+You might wonder why I say that if you have followed my story for any period of time because I really rely on whole foods for my nutrition.
 In fact, during the first three months of my fasting and intermittent fasting (the initial 16 day water fast plus an additional 10 weeks of intermittent fasting), I did not take a nutritional supplement at all.
-I actually began a 10-day water fast at about the three month point and found it to be very difficult to stay on.
-I was just drained of energy.
-It felt a lot different from the initial long fast and I just sensed that it was probably a bad idea.
-I broke the fast and reflected.
+At about the 3-month point in all of this, I found it more difficult to keep on keepin on.
+A light bulb went on.
+I had been more limited than ever nutritionally for those 3 months and, basically, it caught up to me.

 What I am about to write is obvious once someone tells you and I didn’t even need someone to tell me because I already knew it, I just hadn’t applied the knowledge to my specific situation.
 It is what I call (inside my own brain) the “new blood cell” problem/opportunity.
 Here it is: